 230 m/side -------- 214 m/side

 As you descend into the heart of the pyramid, you are amazed at the elegant simplicity of the construction.
 Dry wall masonry means that no mortar is used, and the blocks are cut so precisely that you can't even slip a piece of paper in between, even after 4450 years!
-The next thing that you note, is the lack of any ancient Egyptian Hieroglyphics- the tombs were empty of inscriptions.
+The next thing that you note, is the lack of any ancient Egyptian Hieroglyphics- the tombs were empty of insc

 You come to the King's Chamber, and are struck by the quiet, the solitude.
 Inside is a plain, simple quartzite sarcophagus- final resting place of the king.
 But nobody's home.
 And then you notice- the Italian explorer Giovanni Belzoni left his mark for all to see and remember!

-Next door, at the base of the Great Pyramid, is yet another aspect of the wonderful Giza Plateau- the Solar Boat of Cheops.
+of the wonderful Giza Plateau- the Solar Boat of Cheops.
 The journey to the Goodly West, the land of the dead, was a journey across the Nile by boat.
 This boat was to be used only once by the pharoah, then dismantled and stored- only to be recreated in the next world.
 In 1954, one such boat was discovered in a pit at the base of the pyramid.
 The limestone vault was so perfectly sealed that the archaeologists were bowled over by the smell of 4500 year old cedarwood.
 The boat itself was preserved as if buried yesterday!
-After 13 years of meticulous reconstruction, it was finished, and almost as good as new.
-Measuring 46 m long, it is no less an engineering feat than the pyramids themselves.
-Beautifully preserved 6m long oars, captain's cabin, even rope, are housed in a museum built above the pit.
-The sad part about this great discovery is that, according to the Supreme Council of Antiquities, in spite of all precautions, the boat has deteriorated more in the last 40 years than in the first 4500!

 A second boat was discovered in 1988.
 However, this time a probe was sent in to video it; with the hole re-sealed up.
 Today there is talk of excavating this boat as well.
 I certainly hope not.
 Although archaeology is a "deconstructive" business, if you can glean knowledge without disrupting the past, all the better.